 Fish and chips

 Nothing says British like Fish and chips.
-Having originated as the stock food for middle class workers, today it is a famous English delicacy.
-Commonly the cod and haddock fish are used for this dish, but if you’re making this dish at home you can pick any fish of your choice, but make sure it’s boneless.
-The batter consists of flour, water, baking soda and salt.
+Having originated as the stock food for middle-class workers, today it is a famous English delicacy.
+Commonly the cod and haddock fish is used for this dish, but if you’re making this dish at home you can pick any fish of your choice, but make sure it’s boneless.
+The batter consists of flour, water, baking soda, and salt.
 You can even add a little lemon or vinegar for the zest.
 All that’s left to do is fry it and pair it up with a side of good old American french fries and plop yourself in front of the screen and get the authentic Wimbledon feels.

-Now, if you’re an ardent fan of the Masterchef series, then you have some idea of what a scotch egg is; for others, it’s a famous English picnic food.
-Many British themed pubs often feature scotch egg on their menu.
-If you check out images of the dish online, it might seem complicated, but in reality it’s not.
-Boil the egg for exactly 9 minutes after which peel of the shell.
-Get ground meat (kheema) and season it with salt, parsley, thyme, pepper and other herbs.
+Now, if you’re an ardent fan of the Masterchef series, then you have some idea of what a scotch egg is; for others, it’s famous English picnic food.
+Many British-themed pubs often feature scotch eggs on their menu.
+If you check out images of the dish online, it might seem complicated, but in reality, it’s not.
+Boil the egg for exactly 9 minutes after which peel off the shell.
+Get ground meat (kheema) and season it with salt, parsley, thyme, pepper, and other herbs.
 Flatten it out and wrap the egg in it.
-Dip the roll in egg, coat it with bread crumbs and then fry it.
+Dip the roll in egg, coat it with bread crumbs, and then fry it.
 Voila!
 Your English delicacy is ready.